What We Do

 We have a no-kill mission to save the lives of homeless cats and dogs abandoned and/or placed in kill shelters, while also providing life-saving programs and services to keep pets and their people together.
 Through outreach, education and service, we provide cats and dogs with an opportunity to live their full lives.

 Approximately two million homeless dogs and cats are killed annually in America’s shelters.
 That means that nearly 5,500 animals are killed every day.
-In the City of Baytown, approximately 2,000 animals are killed within our municipal city shelter.
+In the City of Baytown, approximately 2,000 animals are killed within our municipal city shelter annually.
 This means that nearly 5 animals are killed every day.
-They are being killed simply because they don’t have safe places to call home.
+They are being killed simply because they don’t have a safe place to call home.

 At Best Friends and in many animal welfare organizations throughout the country, euthanasia is defined purely as an act of mercy.
 Euthanizing a pet is considered only when veterinary or behavioral experts determine that an animal’s condition is untreatable, and the animal has little or no chance of an acceptable quality of life.

 A no-kill community is one that acts on the belief that every healthy, adoptable dog and healthy cat should be saved, and that its focus should be on saving as many lives as possible through pet adoption, spay/neuter, trap-neuter-return and other community support programs rather than achieving a specific numerical outcome.